FCS 340 - Marriage and Family Relations 3 » Spring 2019 » Chapter 5 Quiz

 Which theory argues that children acquire male or female values on their own by thinking, reasoning, and interpreting information in their environment?

-A. the social learning theory
+B. the social learning theory

-C. the feminist theory
+C. the cognitive development theory

-D. the gender-schema theory
+D. the feminist theory

 Question #7